Better Gummy Texture

 1. Measure moisture % and aw at release

-2. Re-check moisture % and aw after a defined hold (for example, day 7 or day 14)
+2. Re-check moisture % and aw after a defined hold (say, day 7 or day 14)

 3. Log curing conditions: temperature, RH, airflow, and time